everettsouthwick/amazon-auto-reload/README.md

 ## Dependencies

-- Python >=2.7 or >=3.6
+- Node
 - Selenium
 - Chromedriver

 ## Instructions

-1. Install Selenium by typing `pip install -U selenium` into your command line
+1. Download the required packages by typing `npm install` into your command line in the root directory
-2. Download [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and place into the root directory (where `run.py` is)
+2. Download [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and place into the root directory
 3. Create and/or modify `config.json` in the root directory with your Amazon credentials and the cards you wish to reload
 ```json
 {